Privacy & Security

 | Google Gemini | AI text processing | Transcribed text, selected text, clipboard text (per feature use; no audio or images).
 Processed statelessly; not used for model training. |

 | Cloudflare | API proxy, hosting, CDN | API traffic (Gemini, billing, analytics); web request data.
-Gemini traffic bypasses Cloudflare when using Bring Your Own Key. |
+AI traffic bypasses Cloudflare when using your own API key or a custom endpoint. |

 | Stripe | Billing & subscriptions | License key, payment and account information |